Marley Spoon launches ‘affordable meal kit’ Dinnerly

 Asked if he is expecting Dinnerly to outgrow Martha and Marley Spoon, Fabian said he didn’t know for sure but given that Dinnerly is targeting a much bigger market, it would be logical to believe so.
 He cautioned of course that Martha and Marley Spoon might still be more profitable, likening it to the iPhone’s smaller market share but high ticket price and corresponding profits compared to cheaper phones on the market.

-Dinnerly will start with delivery on the West Coast of the U.S., beginning with California, and will be followed by most of Washington, Oregon, Nevada, Utah and Idaho, with expansion to other regions expected by the end of 2017.
+Dinnerly will start with delivery on the U.S. West Coast, beginning with California, and will be followed by most of Washington, Oregon, Nevada, Utah and Idaho, with expansion to other regions expected by the end of 2017.

 0